mstoutjesdyk/probable-eureka/docs/openAUC.md

 5. Offer specialized hardware and the software drivers needed to synchronize data acquisition.

-## Multi-wavelength detector for the Beckman Optima XL

-This instrument is developed in Germany by [Helmut Coelfen at the University of Konstanz](https://www.chemie.uni-konstanz.de/coelfen/team/prof-dr-helmut-coelfen/) with support from BASF (Wendel Wohlleben).
+The Multi-wavelength detector for the Beckman Optima XL was developed in Germany by [Helmut Coelfen at the University of Konstanz](https://www.chemie.uni-konstanz.de/coelfen/team/prof-dr-helmut-coelfen/) with support from BASF (Wendel Wohlleben).
 Data acquisition software was developed by [Johannes Walter at the University of Erlangen](https://www.lfg.tf.fau.de/person/walter-johannes-dr-ing/).